-The Somali economy is heavily dependent on productive sectors: livestock, crop production, forestry and fisheries, where the livestock sector alone contributes over 60% of GDP.
-This sector is the largest sector of the economy, the largest employer in rural areas with nomadic cultures, and the main driver of exports-80% of the foreign currency earnings excluding cash remittances from Somalis in the Diaspora.
+The livestock sector alone accounts for more than 60% of GDP in Somalia, and the country's economy is heavily dependent on productive sectors (livestock, crop production, forestry and fisheries).
+The livestock sector is the largest sector of the economy, the largest employer in rural areas with nomadic cultures, and the main driver of exports--80% of the foreign currency earnings excluding cash remittances from Somalis in the Diaspora.
 Additionally, 70% of the populations in Somalia are dependent on livestock for their livelihoods.
 This overdependence on agriculture sector has made the economy highly vulnerable to natural and external shocks, including droughts and floods, locust invasions and fluctuations in demand for livestock exports.

 Somalia is a low-income, food-insecure country and considered to be the most vulnerable to climate change of 181 nations that has struggled to make the arduous shift from "failed" to "fragile" status over the last decade(s).
 Around half of the population in Somalia lives in rural areas and relies on animal herding and crop agriculture for a living.
 The rural population is split in half, with half following nomadic pastoralist lifestyles and the other half following agropastoral lifestyles that include a combination of settled crop production and animal grazing.
 Somalia has the sixth-highest percentage of poverty in sub-Saharan Africa, where nearly seven out of ten people live on less than USD 1.90 per day, mainly poverty level of rural areas and IDP settlements are both pervasive and severe.
 Pastoral destitution principally driven by feed and water scarcity, as the natural resource base in the rangelands is shrinking fast.

-Modest political and development successes of the country impeded by external shocks, widespread insecurity, frequent climate-related disasters, environmental degradation, armed conflict, weak governance and limited state capacity, underfunded in fundamental social services along population growth exceeding economic performance.
+The country impeded by external shocks, widespread insecurity, frequent climate-related disasters, environmental degradation, armed conflict, weak governance and limited state capacity, underfunded in fundamental social services along population growth exceeding economic performance.
 This affects about 80% of the population and it is a key contributor of a rapid rate of urbanization which has put significant pressure on urban centres to provide public services which will result majority of Somalis will be living in urban areas by 2040.
 Thus, agricultural transformation is a key for resilience building and higher growth, which requires large investments in irrigation infrastructure and improved livestock production methods, including climate smart technologies.